Southampton Common: 19th century

-The common became a public park in 1844 as the result of the council using the powers of the Marsh Improvement Act of 1844.
+The common became a public park in 1844 as the result of the council using the powers of the Marsh Improvement Act 1844.

 The racecourse on the common was rebuilt in 1860 and races continued to be held until 1881.
-In the mid 1860s a cricket pitch was constructed within the racecourse with upgrades taking place in 1874.
+In the mid-1860s a cricket pitch was constructed within the racecourse with upgrades taking place in 1874.
 In the same year the council gave permission for a golf course to be constructed on the common.

-The first show was held on the common in 1873 in the form of the Royal Counties Agricultural Society show.
+The first agricultural show was held on the common in 1873 in the form of the Royal Counties Agricultural Society show.
 From then on large shows either from the Royal Counties Agricultural Society or the Bath and West of England Society took place every few years.

 The first non-reservoir pond on the common appeared sometime between 1800 and 1846 and was just beyond what was then the Cemetery's north east corner.
 This pond disappeared with the 1884 expansion of the cemetery.
 Separately, a few years before the expansion, a disused gravel pit had filled with water to the point it became a rough pond.
 In 1881 it was decided to form this pond into cemetery lake essentially by tidying it up and making more controllable connections to the streams on the common.

-In 1888 the council decided to construct a second lake known as the ornamental lake in part as a job creation scheme.
+In 1888 the council decided to construct a second lake known as the Ornamental Lake in part as a job creation scheme.
 The lake was constructed in a crescent shape divided into two levels with a dam with a waterfall separating the two.

 In 1892 a small hospital was built on the common for cholera and smallpox cases.
 It was soon judged unsuitable and was removed by the end of the year.
 The council instead purchased City of Adelaide to use as a hospital ship.